Smeagol-Gollum/aDogeRoom/README.md

 stores
 ==
 - cloth - ?
-- fur - boots with the fur
+- boots with the fur - boots with the boots with the fur
 - wood - electricity
 - scales - shutter shades